Engineering Recruitment Trends 2024

 Recruitment Speeding Up

 Another engineering recruitment trend we’re anticipating for 2024 is the process speeding up… A LOT.
-We, as recruiters, know firsthand that engineers are getting snatched up left, right, and center.
+Engineers are getting snatched up left, right, and centre.
 But some companies do not feel this sense of urgency.
-But to put it into perspective…

-Engineers will have 5 opportunities now, instead of around 2 in previous years.
 So, if your hiring process takes longer than a week, changes need to be made.
-That is just too long.
-Recruiters may harp on about this, but top engineers are getting snapped up within a few days of their CVs being online.
+Recruiters may harp on about time, but top engineers are getting snapped up within a few days of their CVs being online.

 Greater Focus on Apprenticeships